Citroën C3-XR: Engines

 During the initial release, available engines for the Citroën C3–XR are a 117 hp 1.6 liter engine and a 167 hp 1.6 liter turbo engine.

 An additional engine option was added for the Citroen C3–XR in 2016.
 The added engine was a 1.2 litre turbocharged four cylinder petrol engine with an output of 136 hp and 230 nm, and was mated to a six speed automatic gearbox.
 The updated model was released to the car market in China in March 2016.

 2019 facelift

 The C3–XR received a facelift in 2019, featuring a restyled front fascia.
 The facelift was revealed on January 16, 2019, and was available in the market by March 2019.
 Engine options include a 1.6 litre engine, producing 117 hp, and a 1.2 litre turbo engine, producing 136 hp, both mated to either a five speed manual gearbox, and one six speed semi automatic gearbox.

 This facelift failed to stop quickly decreasing sales volumes.

 2021 facelift

-The C3-XR gets a second facelift in May 2021.
-The front of the vehicle is heavily updated, evoking the recent facelift of the C3 Aircross.
-The C3-XR also gets a more modern interior.
-It will be on sale from July 2021.
+The C3-XR got a second facelift in May 2021.
+The front of the vehicle was heavily updated, evoking the recent facelift of the C3 Aircross.
+The C3-XR also got a more modern interior.
+It has been on sale from July 2021.